tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 - Various output will be displayed on the screen.

 ### Check the output

+NGS workshop: As we don't have time for Canu to complete, stop the run by typing `Ctrl-C`.

+We will look at pre-computed data in the folder **canu_outdir**.

 Move into **<fn>canu_outdir</fn>** and `ls` to see the output files.